 Pathology for clinicians and medical students

-If possible, limit the amount of staples in essential diagnostic tissue if there is a limited amount thereof (as staples need to be removed for microtomy, and the removal may tear the tissue).
-If multiple staples are necessary on a surgical margin (such as both ends of an intestinal segment), keep in mind that the pathologist may have to cut away the entire stapled portion before taking sections, so that the section for microscopy may not reflect the true margin.
+If feasible, limit the amount of staples in essential diagnostic tissue if there is a limited amount thereof (as staples need to be removed before microtomy, and the removal may tear the tissue).
+If multiple staples are necessary on a surgical margin (such as both ends of an intestinal segment), keep in mind that the pathologist may have to cut away the entire stapled portion before taking sections, and therefore the section for microscopy is a few millimeters more proximal on the specimen than the true margin.

 Within an hour after removal from the body, tissue samples should generally be placed in vessels with the correct fixing solution, with a volume that allows them to lie freely in the solution.
 The standard fixation fluid is generally 10% neutral buffered formalin, which is roughly equivalent to 4% formaldehyde.

-The main exception to using formalin are mainly:
+The main exceptions to using formalin are mainly:

 - Intraoperative consultation.
 If a specimen has several parts, and you only want intraoperative consultations on some of them, hold the rest back to avoid potential delays.
 For all fresh specimens, communicate clearly (such as on a requisition form with the specimen) whether intraoperative consultation is requested or not.

-- A tophus or other specimen suspicious for gout versus pseudogout should be sent in alcohol or dry, since formalin will dissolve the crystals.
+- Suspected crystals, such as a tophus or other specimen suspicious for gout versus pseudogout.
+These should be sent in alcohol or dry, since formalin will dissolve the crystals.

-- Lymph nodes (or other lymphoid aggregates) with a suspicion of lymphoma, where samples are generally put in a special solution for flow cytometry.
+- Suspected lymphoproliferative disorders, such as lymph nodes (or other lymphoid aggregates) with a suspicion of lymphoma, where samples are generally put in a special solution for flow cytometry.

 - Cytology specimens, which are preferably sent fresh (such as in red top tubes) to be processed within a few hours.
 If processing may be after a few hours, put tubes on ice, or add 50% alcohol.

 Orientation of skin excisions should generally be marked when there is a substantial likelihood of needing to excise further in a location where it is inconvenient to perform re-excision in all directions indiscriminately.
-On the other hand, skin lesions with a mild to moderate suspicion of cancer (such as dark skin focalities in general) can usually be excised unoriented with a relatively small margin, allowing for an extended excision in case the initial pathology shows a malignancy.
+On the other hand, skin lesions with a low to intermediate suspicion of cancer (such as dark skin focalities in general) can usually be excised unoriented with a close margin, allowing for a later extended excision in case the initial pathology shows a malignancy.
 Orientation can be made with one or two (one short and one long) sutures, designated lateral, medial etc, or o’clock positions.
 The direction of the margin marked by any suture should not be ambiguous (like on the border between two of them).

-- "Correlate clinically" essentially means that the pathologist is not sure.
+- Longer discussions in the report and/or the presence of "Correlate clinically" essentially mean that the pathologist is not sure.